List of ambassadors of France to Malaysia

-The Ambassador of France to Malaysia is the head of France's diplomatic mission to Malaysia, and the official representative of the Government of France to the Government of Malaysia.
-The position has the rank and status of an Ambassador Extraordinary and Plenipotentiary and is based in the Embassy of France, Kuala Lumpur.
+The ambassador of France to Malaysia is the head of France's diplomatic mission to Malaysia, and the official representative of the government of France to the government of Malaysia.
+The position has the rank and status of an ambassador extraordinary and plenipotentiary and is based in the Embassy of France, Kuala Lumpur.

-The incumbent Ambassador is Mr. Roland Galharague who was appointed in December 2020.
+Axel Cruau was appointed ambassador in January 2023.

 History

 France was one of 15 countries to establish formal diplomatic relations with the Federation of Malaya in 1957 soon after its independence.